 Davis came in fourth in the voting for National League Rookie of the Year in 1982.
 He said that year, “I was a star in high school and the minors.
 We played merely on talent.”
 He added that he had improved and matured with the help of the Giants’ patient coaches.
 “I’ve learned to play team baseball instead of individual baseball.”
 Another prime influence was veteran second baseman Joe Morgan.
 In 1998, Morgan said, “Of all the guys in baseball I’ve quote, unquote ‘raised,’ the one I’m most proud of is Chili Davis.”

-Although he had four homers in the first four games of 1983, the sophomore jinx bit Davis (.233-11-59).
+Although he had four homers in his first four games of 1983, the sophomore jinx bit Davis (.233-11-59).
 He was still hitting over .300 in mid-May but then went into a severe drought.
 Frank Robinson temporarily demoted him to Phoenix to try to snap him out of the slump.
 The second half wasn’t much better, but Chili returned to form in 1984, becoming a National League All-Star.
 He was named to the NL squad again in 1986.

 Chili credited hitting coach Tom McCraw, who was with the Giants from 1983 through 1985, for his approach at the plate.
 “Davis said that McCraw told him, ‘Never leave a fastball.
 You always look for the fastball.
 And if there are two strikes, go right back to the fastball and adjust to something else, because you can’t hit a fastball looking for a curveball, but you can hit a curveball looking for a fastball.’”